NguyenTuanMi/GoogleCloud_Workstation_Setup_Guidance/README.md

 ```

 #### 2.1.2.
 The cause

 By default, new Google Cloud projects start with a GPU quota limit of 0.0 (both globally and regionally) to prevent accidental high-cost usage or abuse.
 To build your Linux virtual workstation using GPUs, you must manually request a quota increase.
 You have to upgrade your account from Free Trial to Full Account.
 Don't worry, Google Cloud will deduct your existing free credits first before touching your own money.

 #### 2.1.3.
 A solution

-Follow these steps in the Google Cloud Console to request more quota [cite: 1.1.3]:
+Follow these steps in the Google Cloud Console to request more quota:
 - Open the Google Cloud Console.
 - Navigate to IAM & Admin > Quotas (or search for "Quotas" in the top search bar).
 - At the top filter bar, clear existing filters if needed, and look for the Filter box.
 Enter GPUS_ALL_REGIONS and press Enter.(Note: Depending on the specific guide you are following, you may also need to check for specific regional GPU metrics like NVIDIA_T4_GPUS or NVIDIA_L4_GPUS depending on what kind of GPU the workstation script requests).